officialgazette/big-picture/README.md

 style standards fill:#696;
 ```

-The individual (sub)domains and their entities are described in more detail below
+The individual (sub)domains and their entities are described in the following sections.